kyomeo/kyomeo/README.md

 repository is private, so nothing here is linkable; the findings below are described with the product owner's consent.

+**26 issues filed, 9 already fixed.
+Five QA tickets executed, on staging and on the live site.**
-**10 bugs filed in my first two days on the product.** Three I would open with:
+Three findings I would open with:

 - **A cat's age was entered in years and stored as months.** Typing `3` created a cat born three months ago.
 The form accepted it, the record looked fine, and the data was quietly wrong.